 A few years ago I opened an Instagram account.
 A digital photo album for me to chart my progression in rope.
 That was all it was for, my development in self ties.
 It didn’t take long until I was finding inspiration from other people, self-tiers who could do the impossible.
 Some were on instagram, others on Fetlife.
 But the more I looked the more I wanted to push myself.
 Enter Bombi, one of the most exciting self-riggers I have seen and a rope hero on Fetlife.
 He is not only adventurous in rope and easy on the eye but he is gracious and humble.
 He is the first person I witnessed tie themselves into an armbinder, and I knew that I wanted to do it myself.

-And so I tried, and it has been frozen in time.
-For sharing.
+And so I tried, and those moments have been frozen in time.

-The first picture was taken when I was at my largest.
+The first attempt and picture was taken at my largest.
 The second, about a stone off and the third is 7 stone less.
-What I notice from all of these images though is not my size.
-It is my confidence.
+What do I notice from all of these images though?
+It is not my size, oh no. It is my confidence.
 The first image is a very carefully placed armbinder.
 The second is the neat work of a woman who desperately wants her friends to approve of her, and validate her.
 The third is me as I am now, confident and capable, but not full of fear of getting it wrong.
 I notice the flaws and plan how I could improve next time, rather than being cross with myself for not getting it perfect.
 For not visiting him prepared for any eventuality, and so using his ropes.
-Without my desire to take pictures I would never have been able to see the massive changes in my self.
+Without my desire to take pictures I would never have been able to see the massive changes in myself.